CivicActions/accessibility/pages/home.md

   link:
     text: Link to more about that priority
     href: /link/
-  content: CivicActions Accessibility is an open project primarily developed by CivicActions team members.
-We are gathering information that we find useful for our team, and hope that it resonates with our clients and the broader community.
-We acknolwedge that this resource is imperfect, impermanent and incomplete, and we encourage you to help make it better.
-There is a lot of great information about digital accessibility already freely available on the web.
-We aim to refer people to great resources, or build upon them.
-Please [let us know](https://accessibility.civicactions.com/contact) what you find helpful, if there are resources we should include or if there are ways we can improve.
+  content: CivicActions Accessibility is an open project and community for CivicActions team members and the community.
+We want this resource to be useful to our team, our clients, our partners, but also people who want to improve accessibility on the web.

 tagline: We're open.
 intro: |